Dansby Swanson Preview, Player Props: Cubs vs. Tigers

-On Tuesday, Dansby Swanson (.256 on-base percentage in past 10 games, 79 points below season-long percentage) and the Chicago Cubs face the Detroit Tigers, whose starting pitcher will be Reese Olson.
-First pitch is at 6:40 PM ET.
+The Chicago Cubs, including Dansby Swanson (batting .206 in his past 10 games, with a double, two home runs, five walks and nine RBI), take on starting pitcher Tarik Skubal and the Detroit Tigers at Comerica Park, Wednesday at 1:10 PM ET.

-He had a one-hit showing in his previous game (1-for-3) against the Tigers.
+He collected four RBI (going 2-for-4 with a home run) in his most recent game against the Tigers.

 Dansby Swanson Game Info & Props vs. the Tigers